bitcoin-dot-org/Bitcoin.org/_includes/helpers/vars.md

 - n: "Include Watch-Only"
   t: "bool"
   p: "Optional<br>(0 or 1)"
-  d: "*Added in Bitcoin Core 0.10.0*<br><br>If set to `true`, include watch-only addresses in details and calculations as if they were regular addresses belonging to the wallet.
+  d: "If set to `true`, include watch-only addresses in details and calculations as if they were regular addresses belonging to the wallet.
 If set to `false` (the default), treat watch-only addresses as if they didn't belong to this wallet"

 {% enditemplate %}
 {% endcapture %}